FACTBOX-Three key races in South Carolina, Nevada midterm primaries | Politics

 SOUTH CAROLINA'S 1ST CONGRESSIONAL DISTRICT The power of Trump's endorsement took a knock with U.S. Representative Nancy Mace beating Trump-backed Katie Arrington, a former state representative.
 Mace had irked Trump last year with a public statement that Congress should consider censuring him for his role in the Capitol riot.
 Mace also refused to back Republican efforts to challenge the 2020 presidential election results.
 Newly drawn district boundaries have led analysts to view her seat as safely Republican in November.

-NEVADA SECRETARY OF STATE The Republican nominating contest for Nevada's top election official features former state assemblyman Jim Marchant.
+NEVADA SECRETARY OF STATE The Republican nominating contest for Nevada's top election official was won by former state assemblyman Jim Marchant.
 He has said he would have refused to certify Trump's presidential election loss in Nevada, citing a false allegation that it was stolen from Trump.

-Marchant's top competitor in the race could be former state Senator Jesse Haw, who has said Nevada's voting rules make it easy to cheat.
-Haw has called for an end to Nevada's practice of sending mail ballots to every voter, while Marchant proposes the state ditch vote-counting machines in favor of hand-counting ballots.
-The winner will face Democrat Cisco Aguilar, a former aide to former U.S. Senator Harry Reid, in what could be a close November contest.
+Marchant will face Democrat Cisco Aguilar, a former aide to former U.S. Senator Harry Reid, in what could be a close November contest.
+Trump did not endorse a candidate in the Republican primary.
+However, Marchant received endorsements from high-profile conservatives, including former Trump White House Chief of Staff Mark Meadows and pro-Trump businessman Mike Lindell.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)